JupiterOne/graph-alibaba-cloud/docs/jupiterone.md

-# {{provider}} Integration with JupiterOne
+# Alibaba Cloud Integration with JupiterOne

-## {{provider}} + JupiterOne Integration Benefits
+## Alibaba Cloud + JupiterOne Integration Benefits

-TODO: Iterate the benefits of ingesting data from the provider into JupiterOne.
-Consider the following examples:

-- Visualize {{provider}} services, teams, and users in the JupiterOne graph.
+- Visualize Alibaba Cloud resources in the JupiterOne graph.
-- Map {{provider}} users to employees in your JupiterOne account.
+- Monitor visibility and governance of your Alibaba cloud environment by leveraging hundreds of out of the box queries.
-- Monitor changes to {{provider}} users using JupiterOne alerts.
+- Monitor changes to Alibaba Cloud users using JupiterOne alerts.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from {{provider}}
-  to update the graph.
+- JupiterOne periodically fetches users and cloud resources from Azure to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
-- Configure alerts to take action when JupiterOne graph changes, or leverage existing alerts.
+- Configure alerts to take action when the JupiterOne graph changes, or leverage existing alerts.

 ## Requirements

-TODO: Iterate requirements for setting up the integration.
-Consider the following examples:

-- {{provider}} supports the OAuth2 Client Credential flow.
-You must have a Administrator user account.
+- JupiterOne requires an Access and Secret Access Key for making requests to the Alibaba Cloud API.
-- JupiterOne requires a REST API key.
-You need permission to create a user in
+  - You need permission to create a user with an Access and Secret Access key.
-  {{provider}} that will be used to obtain the API key.
 - You must have permission in JupiterOne to install new integrations.

 ## Support